 Unless there is an early termination of the Share Option Scheme pursuant to the rules of the Share Option Scheme, the Share Option Scheme will remain in force for a period of 10 years after the date on which the Share Option Scheme is adopted.
 The period during which an option may be exercised will be determined by the Directors in their absolute discretion, save that no option shall be exercised later than 10 years from the date of grant.
+The remaining life of the Share Option Scheme was approximately 5 years.

 Since the adoption of the Share Option Scheme, no share option has been granted under the Share Option Scheme.
-Therefore, no share option was exercised or cancelled or lapsed during the year ended 31 December 2021 and there was no outstanding option as at 31 December 2021.
+Therefore, no share option was exercised or cancelled or lapsed during the year ended 31 December 2022 and there was no outstanding option as at 31 December 2022.